Ben 10: Race Against Time: Plot

-The story opens in an alternate Bellwood as a mysterious black figure appears on the town’s main street and immediately starts destroying things around him.
+The story opens in Bellwood as a mysterious black figure appears on the town’s main street and immediately starts destroying things around him.
 Ten-year-old Ben Tennyson, in the form of Heatblast, confronts and obliterates him after a short battle.

 The next day, Ben goes back to school, and has trouble adjusting to normal life again.
-After a bad day, he gets bullied by Cash, and J.T., and two girls he had tried to flirt with earlier, he transforms into Grey Matter accidentally, and gets revenge by causing chaos at a diner.
+After a bad day, he gets bullied by Cash, J.T., and two girls he had tried to flirt with earlier.
+Ben transforms into Grey Matter accidentally and gets revenge by causing chaos at a diner.
 Later, he and his cousin Gwen Tennyson come across the same villain Ben defeated earlier.
 Max Tennyson identifies him as Eon, a member of a time-controlling alien species from the planet Chronia known as the Chronians, whom the Plumbers captured almost two centuries ago.
-When he arrived, he was half dead and had a device called "the Hands of Armageddon", which would open a gateway to his home dimension and unleash his race upon Earth if activated.
+When he arrived, he was half-dead and had a device called "the Hands of Armageddon", which would open a gateway to his home dimension and unleash his race upon Earth if activated.
 They travel to the containment facility where Eon is supposed to be kept in suspended animation, but find it empty and his guard aged to near-death.
 The guard tells Max not to let Eon find the hardware store, where the Hands were kept, and warns Ben that Eon is after him.

 Traveling back to Bellwood, Max takes Ben and Gwen to the Hands of Armageddon, guarded by the few remaining Plumbers.
 Eon follows them and breaks into the facility, but cannot activate the device.
 When Ben attempts to use the Omnitrix, it malfunctions, glowing bright purple and hurting Ben.
 Eon attempts to kidnap Ben, claiming it to be a rescue, but Ben escapes.
-Eon manages to corner Ben, explaining that his race learned to control time itself, but trapped themselves by misusing their power.
+Eon manages to corner Ben, explaining that his race learned to control time itself, which is how he survived Ben obliterating him earlier, but trapped themselves by misusing their power.
 He claims that his fate is intertwined with Ben's.
 Eon is scared off by an elderly Plumber before he can elaborate.